 You mentor can definitely talk through general issues with you.
 Mentors are students too so they understand the pressures of balancing work/life and study.
 They can also refer you to relevant student services if it's appropriate.

-How will I be matched to a mentor?
+How will I connect with a mentor?

-After you've signed up to MATES you can join a mentor group through our online booking system.
+After you've signed up to MATES you can join a mentor group through our online system.
 Which mentor you choose is up to you.
 Your priority might be connecting with a mentor from your own course, who is mature age or just someone who is available on campus at the same time as you.
 Keep an open mind about who might be a good mentor for you.
-A mentor doesn't have to be studying the same course to be helpful; all our mentors are keen to share their knowledge about thriving at university.
+A mentor doesn't have to be studying the same course to be helpful; all our mentors are keen to share their knowledge about thriving at University.

 Hear from new students who have previously been a part of MATES on our testimonials page.